Little Lorraine (film): Distribution

-The film premiered in the Discovery program at the 2025 Toronto International Film Festival on September 5, 2025.
+The film premiered in the Discovery program at the Toronto International Film Festival on September 5, 2025.
 It was also screened as the Atlantic Gala at the 2025 Atlantic International Film Festival.

+Reception

 Critical response

 For That Shelf, Courtney Small wrote that "despite the rocky road to its climax, Hines constructs a thrilling crime drama that is elevated by McHattie’s sensational turn.
 As the manipulative Huey, a man who attempts to keep everyone under his corrupt thumb, McHattie delivers a riveting and menacing performance.
 His turn is nicely accentuated by Amell’s strong work as the everyman who finds himself inadvertently stepping into a narcotic quicksand.
 Bringing resonating layers to a role that could have easily been one-note in a lesser actor’s hands, Amell gives the film its resonating core."

 Awards

 At AIFF, McHattie won the Joan Orenstein and David Renton award for Best Performance, and Hines and Baldwin won the award for Best Atlantic Screenplay.

 The film was longlisted for the 2025 Jean-Marc Vallée DGC Discovery Award.

-It is also slated to screen in the Borsos Competition program at the 2025 Whistler Film Festival.
+It also screened in the Borsos Competition program at the 2025 Whistler Film Festival.